Global PIQA: Evaluating Commonsense Reasoning Across 100+ Languages and Cultures: Global PIQA: Non-Parallel Split

 The next step in constructing the Global PIQA non-parallel split was to run quality checks and compile the dataset for each language.
 For each language, we standardized column names, added unique example IDs, and normalized language codes to use ISO 639-3 individual language codes (e.g. \texttt{cmn} for Mandarin Chinese, c.f. macrolanguage codes; language code details in \S\ref{app:lang-codes}) with ISO 15924 script codes (e.g. \texttt{latn} for Latin script).
 In cases where a dataset used a specific dialect within an individual language code, we appended an optional four-letter region code; for example, the Global PIQA language code for Brazilian Portuguese is \texttt{por\_latn\_braz}.
-Finally, to inspect the data more easily, we generated machine translations into English using Gemini 2.5 Pro (October 2025).
-The translation prompt used is in \S\ref{app:cleaning}.
+Finally, to inspect the data more easily, we generated initial machine translations into English using Gemini 2.5 Pro (details in \S\ref{app:cleaning}).

-\paragraph{Additional manual annotation and cultural specificity.} Based on these LLM-generated English translations, we dropped examples that did not fit the task description (e.g. we dropped several abstract logic puzzles and complex mathematical reasoning questions).
+\paragraph{Additional manual annotation and cultural specificity.} Based on the LLM-generated English translations, we dropped examples that did not fit the task description (e.g. a small number of abstract logic puzzles).
 We also dropped examples that seemed trivially easy based on the English translations.
-Finally, we annotated examples as ``culturally-specific'' if they met at least one of three criteria: (1) the example requires knowledge of a word that does not translate well into English, e.g. specific food dishes or local brands, (2) the example describes specific holidays, folklore, traditions, or sayings, or (3) the correct solution likely varies by region, e.g. involving local norms, laws, or customs.
+Finally, we annotated examples as ``culturally-specific'' if they met at least one of three criteria: (1) the example uses words that do not translate well into English, e.g. specific food dishes or local brands, (2) the example describes specific holidays, folklore, traditions, or sayings, or (3) the correct solution likely varies by region, e.g. involving local norms, laws, or customs.
 Annotation details, along with motivations for our operationalization of cultural specificity, are in \S\ref{app:annotation}.
-In cases where all examples were quite non-culturally-specific, or where dropping trivial and off-task examples led to a dataset with under 100 examples in the language, we worked with those authors to reach the 100 example threshold and to increase the number of culturally-specific examples in their dataset if possible.
+For contributions where all examples were non-culturally-specific, or where dropping trivial and off-task examples led to a dataset with under 100 examples in the language, we worked with those authors to reach the 100 example threshold and to increase their number of culturally-specific examples if possible.